Table of Contents

 In extremely rare circumstances, a CEMA loan may be used for a home purchase.
 You cannot get a CEMA loan if you have a VA loan, as this type of loan is only available on conventional, jumbo, and FHA refinances.
 Additionally, CEMA loans are only available to those refinancing condos, houses, and townhouses, and it doesn’t apply to coops because coops are not real property.

-To qualify for a CEMA mortgage you need to have an existing mortgage in the state of New York.
-You'll also need to be purchasing real property in New York as CEMA loans are only available to NY State residents.
-That means only purchases of condos, townhouses, and single family homes are eligible as co-ops aren't considered real property.
+To qualify for a CEMA mortgage, you need to have an existing mortgage in the state of New York.
+You'll also need to purchase real property in New York as CEMA loans are only available to NY State residents.
+That means only purchases of condos, townhouses, and single-family homes are eligible, as co-ops aren't considered real property.

 If you meet the requirements, the next step will be to find a lender that works with CEMA loans.
 It's usually best if your current lender offers CEMA mortgages, but that's not always possible.